 But first, what makes a good social media management app?

 The only thing more important than pricing?
 Features.

-Here's a list of popular features that most agencies require for day-to-day operations.
-Make surte to look for these when shopping for a social media management app, otherwise you may find yourself scrambling to find a better app at the last minute.
+Here's a list of popular features that most business require for day-to-day operations.
+Make surne to look for these when shopping for a social media management app, otherwise you may find yourself scrambling to find a better app at the last minute.

 - Analytics and reporting.
-This is key for any social media agency.
+This is key for any business with a social media presence.
 Advanced analytics let you prove that you're providing real results to your clients.
 Some key analytics features to look out for include engagement analytics, network and account comparison, and daily reports.

 - Multiple accounts for each network.
 This one's obvious: you need to be able to link multiple brands and social media accounts to your social media management app.
 In an ideal world, your social media management platform will allow for at least 5 accounts, but this isn't the case for all management apps.

 - Support for all social networks.
 It's important that your social media management app supports all of the social networks where your clients are active.
 This means more than just Twitter, Facebook, and Instagram.
 Others networks include LinkedIn, Reddit, Yelp, and more.
 If your app doesn't support this, you may find yourself scrambling to find an alternative when a client joins another social network.

 - Social listening.
 Your social media management app should have a listening feature.
 You can use this to keep a constant search going for your brand's hashtags, keywords, and account names.
 If someone mentions your brand on social media, you're notified right away.